KhanDevProject/Medication-App/README.md

 → Develop using Python and latest techonlogies and modules

-→ In progress: For now, it is a very simple and basic graphical user interface.
+→ In progress: For now, it is a very simple and basic graphical user interface can be used in Desktop.
 However, this will be improving into a more modern design for both Apps/Website.

 → A user-friendly and simple GUI Medication Tracker App that helps users manage and keep track of their medications by providing reminders, dosage instructions, and a record of their medication history.

 →  Users can stay on top of their medication routines.
 They can set reminders for specific times or recurring intervals, ensuring they never miss a dose

-→ Includes a login page that leads to the main application
+→ Includes a login page that leads to the main application and a file that keeps data of the users in a separate file

 Photo of LOGIN PAGE